hashgraph/hedera-services/platform-sdk/docs/core/dynamic-address-book/testing/GreenWire-Test-Plan.md

       round (`pendingConsensusRound` - `roundsNonAncient`).
 * Introduce `NonAncientEventWindow` (aka `EventWindow`) that contains `AncientThreshold` for both `GENERATION_THRESHOLD` and `BIRTH_ROUND_THRESHOLD`.
-* Events implement `AncientIndicator(AncientMode)` which returns their generation in `GENERATION_THRESHOLD` mode and birth round in `BIRTH_ROUND_THRESHOLD` mode.
+* Events implement a `getAncientIndicator(AncientMode)` method which returns their generation in `GENERATION_THRESHOLD` mode and birth round in `BIRTH_ROUND_THRESHOLD` mode.
 * Events are ancient when `Event.getAncientIndicator(AncientMode) < EventWindow.getAncientThreshold(AncientMode)`.
 * Consensus:
-    * Rename `MinGenInfo` to `MinJudgeInfo` which contains the minimum generation or birth round of judges depending on which mode the platform is in.
+    * Rename `MinGenInfo` to `MininumJudgeInfo` which contains the minimum generation or birth round of judges depending on which mode the platform is in.
     * Each `Round` produced by consensus has an `EventWindow` that contains the `AncientThreshold` for that round.
 * Software Migration: (First version to use birth round as ancient threshold)
     * Let R be the last round to come to consensus pre-migration.